UmutVrl/KinovaGen3/example03_py/readme.md

 https://stackoverflow.com/questions/45972357/python-opencv-aruco-no-module-named-cv2-aruco

 <br /> **Troubleshooting & Warnings**

  <br /> This script is still in the experimental phase.
 Expect glitches and malfunctions.
  <br /> Ensure objects are not placed too close to each other or the edges of the workspace.
 Put the objects one by one, after the model iterations are finished.
  <br /> The Current work area is too small.
-You can enable the spinning or make the robot scan more working space and put distances between cubes.
+You can enable the spinning or make the robot scan more space and therefore put cubes away from each other.
 This should help with the malfunctions because of object closeness.
- <br /> Operate Gen3 in a SAFE environment & OPEN Space!
  <br /> While testing & modifying the code,it would be wise to run Gen3 slower first (see "line t = 7  # JOINT SPEED ADJUSTMENT!!!" in main)
  <br /> Monitor the movement of the robot and script logs while running.
+ <br /> Operate Gen3 in a SAFE environment & OPEN Space!

 <h2>Contributing</h2>